 Balsamic vinegar drizzled over local tomatoes and thick slides of fresh mozzarella is a delicious summertime salad, but the dark pigments in the vinegar can stain your teeth.
 “Balsamic vinegar has the color pigmentation and it is acidic, which makes your teeth more prone to picking up the stain,” says Dr. Veytsman.
 “But vinegar is healthy.”
 It contains antioxidants that protect the body from heart disease and cancer, can help normalize cholesterol, and aid in digestion.
 To combat staining she suggests carrying whitening strips with you or using whitening pens or wipes.

 Spending hours in the pool is great way to exercise and cool off on hot summer days but spending too much time in chlorinated water can cause swimmer’s calculus, or swimmer’s mouth.
 The condition, which causes proteins to harden into dark brown tartar, can occur from swimming in pools with too much chlorine and low pH levels (below 7).
 Studies show that swimming in over chlorinated pools can lead to erosion of tooth enamel and sensitivity.
 While it’s important to check the pH levels of your swimming pool, other steps to protect your teeth from chlorine include brushing your teeth, getting regular teeth cleanings, and using a toothpaste designed for the health of your enamel.
-Here’s how to naturally whiten your teeth at home.
+Don’t miss these other teeth whitening secrets dentists wish you knew.